Yodo River: Taikō Embankment

 The Taikō Embankment (宇治川太閤堤跡, Uji-gawa taikō zutsumi ato) was constructed by Toyotomi Hideyoshi on the right bank of the Uji River.
 Hideyoshi took the opportunity of the construction of Fushimi Castle, completed in 1594 to carry out large-scale flood control works such as rerouting the Uji River and Yodo River.
 Until then, the Uji River had branched off downstream of Ujibashi Bridge and flowed northwest, merging with Ogura Pond, but was now merged into a channel flowing north and led to Fushimi Castle.
 Some remains of the embankment survive into present-day in Todomaruyama, Uji Otogata, and other locations in Uji city.
 Parts that have been excavated include a bank and a sluice gate for regulating the water flow.
-The bank is thought to have continued in a straight line for about 400 meters, and was built using various construction methods to reflect the topography.
-The sluice gate has stone protrusions and pile protrusions, and three stone protrusions have been confirmed at approximately 90 meter intervals.
+The bank is thought to have continued in a straight line for about 400 m, and was built using various construction methods to reflect the topography.
+The sluice gate has stone protrusions and pile protrusions, and three stone protrusions have been confirmed at approximately 90 m intervals.
 The plan is trapezoidal, with the front facing the river forming a gentle curve.
 The sides are made of stone walls, the inside of which is filled with broken stones, giving it the appearance of stone walls of a castle.
 The Taiko Embankment was gradually was buried by flooding and it is now outside the river area, so it is in an extremely well-preserved state.
 It was designated a National Historic Site in 2009.
 It is a short walk from Uji Station on the Keihan Electric Railway Uji Line.

 Map of the Yodo-gawa between Osaka and Fushimi (1847) (The North is on the left and Osaka in the lower right corner).

 Kajiwara Kagesue, Sasaki Takatsuna, and Hatakeyama Shigetada racing to cross the Uji River before the second battle of Uji, by Utagawa Kuniyoshi.